Coopydood/ultimate-macOS-KVM/README.md

 <br>

 ## Dependencies
 The project requires several other packages to function properly, while others can be optionally installed to enhance your experience.

-All of the dependencies, both required and optional, are listed below
+All of the dependencies, both required and optional, are listed below.

 <b>Required</b>
 <ul>